CHTC/chtc-website-source/uw-research-computing/hpc-overview.md

 1. `/home/username` with an initial disk quota of 30GB
 and 250,000 items.
-Your home directory is meant to be used for files you use over and over, like submit file templates, source code, software installations, and reference data files.
+Your home directory is meant to be used for files you use repeatedly, like submit file templates, source code, software installations, and reference data files.

 2. `/scratch/username` with an initial disk quota of 100GB and